JohannesVod/tinytracer/readme.md

 - use the principled bsdf node for the materials.
 You can use roughness/color/... textures, but you have to bake them.
 They get loaded automatically into our raytracer if you do so.
 - execute the script i wrote inside Blender or export it as an obj file with materials
 - don't have spaces in the material names
+- the camera will always be at position x=0, y=0, z=0 and point down (see blender file)
 - run the command
 ```make run```
 to render the scene